htramu/htk.github.io/blog.md

 permalink: /blog/
 ---

-### Beyond Difficulty: Examining the Design Flaws of the Vice City's Demolition Man
+### Beyond Difficulty: Examining the Design of the Vice City's Demolition Man

 The infamous Demolition Man mission in Grand Theft Auto: Vice City has caused many players to quit the game due to its notorious difficulty.
 But is the challenge the only issue, or are there game design mistakes by the developers?
 Let’s find out.